NAV

 Vacancy Fields

-similarity Match quality (0-1) Higher values indicate better match between talent and vacancy
+similarity Match quality (0–1).
+Higher values indicate a better match.

 Labour Market Data

-salary.q10 - salary.q90 Salary quantiles Annual salary in local currency; q50 is median.
-Use for compensation benchmarking
+salary.q10salary.q90 Salary quantiles.
+Annual salary in local currency; q50 is the median.

-scarcity.scarcity_index Recruitment Complexity Index (0-10) Higher = greater difficulty finding candidates.
-Use for workforce planning
+scarcity.scarcity_index Recruitment Complexity Index (0–10).
+Higher = harder to find candidates.

-scarcity.campaigns_repeated Reposting frequency very high = candidate scarcity
+scarcity.campaigns_repeated Reposting frequency.
+Values: very lowvery high.
+High = candidate scarcity.

-kldb_vacancies_jobseekers_ratio[] Supply-demand ratio over time Based on official occupation classification (KLDB)
+kldb_vacancies_jobseekers_ratio[] Supply-demand ratio over time.
+Based on official occupation classification (KLDB).
+Higher ratio = tighter labour market.

 Profession Profile